Abu Dhabi: Pearl trade

 The pearl diving business was a key industry prior to the discovery of oil reserves.
 According to a source about pearling, the Persian Gulf was the best location for pearls.
 The pearl industry boomed from the late 19th century through to the second decade of the 20th century, however it is believed to date back around 7,000 years.
 Pearl divers dive for one to three minutes and would have dived as many as thirty times per day.
 Air tanks and any other sort of mechanical device were forbidden.
 The divers had a leather nose clip and leather coverings on their fingers and big toes to protect them while they searched for oysters.
 The divers were not paid for a day's work but received a portion of the season's earnings.
-There are three main journey of pearl divers, happening between the 5th and 9th month each year.
-Summer was the busiest time.
-Pearl divers made very deep dives, about 50 dives were made a day, each about 3 minutes long.

 Trucial coast

-In the 19th century, as a result of treaties (known as "truces" which gave the coast its name) entered into between Great Britain and the sheikhs of the Arab States of the Persian Gulf, Britain became the predominant influence in the area.
+In the 19th century, as a result of treaties (known as "Truces" which gave the coast its name) entered into between Great Britain and the sheikhs of the Arab States of the Persian Gulf, Britain became the predominant influence in the area.
 The main purpose of British interest was to protect the trade route to India from pirates, hence, the earlier name for the area, the "Pirate Coast".
 After the suppression of piracy, other considerations came into play, such as a strategic need of the British to exclude other powers from the region.
 Following their withdrawal from India in the year 1947, the British maintained their influence in Abu Dhabi as interest in the oil potential of the Persian Gulf grew.